boozallen/sdp-libraries/libraries/docker/README.md

 ### Use Cases
 This step provides covers 3 use cases for building multi-architecture.

-1. Single docker image name with one tag. e.g example:1.0
+#### 1. Single docker image name with one tag.
+Example: repo/example:1.0 that supports amd64, arm64, armv7

-    -  Use case where the pipeline can build multiple architectures into a single docker image manifest.
+*  Use this when the pipeline can build multiple architectures into a single docker image manifest.
-    -  This method of building the image requires that the base image also supports all the architectures that the pipeline is building for.
+*  This method of building the image requires that the base image also supports all the architectures that the pipeline is building for.

 Example Configuration Snippet for buildx Single docker image name with one tag